 A heart-lung machine is used in most cases during open heart surgery.
 While the surgeon works on the heart, the machine helps send oxygen-rich blood to the brain and other organs.

-You will not need to be on a heart-lung machine for these types of surgery.
-However, your heart rate will be slowed with medicine or a mechanical device.
+You will not need to be on a heart-lung machine for some types of surgery using smaller cuts.
+However, your heart rate may be slowed with medicine or a mechanical device used to position the heart to do the operation.
 If there is a problem with these procedures, the surgeon may have to open the chest to do the surgery.